15 Best State Parks in Tennessee

 Whatever your pleasure, satisfy your craving for outdoor fun and adventure with our list of the best state parks in Tennessee.

 World-class kayakers thrill to the park's white water challenges.
-If you wish to stay overnight, there are 10 cabins and 60 campsites.
+If you wish to stay overnight, there are 10 cabins and 60 campsites, 20 of which are available year-round.

 Address: 82 Beach Road, Rock Island, Tennessee

-Cumberland Mountain State Park is popular because there are so many things to see and do in this scenic 1,720-acre park.
-It's located at 2000-foot elevation in the Cumberland Plateau.
+Cumberland Mountain State Park is popular because there are so many things to do in this scenic 1,720-acre park.
+It's located at roughly 2,000-foot elevation in the Cumberland Plateau.
 Start with an easy walk on the mile-long loop trail around Byrd Lake.
-The park has 14 miles of hiking trails and four miles of biking trails.
-Enjoy 55-acre Byrd Lake in your own boat or one that you rent from the park–kayaks and rowboats are available.
+The park has 14 miles of hiking trails and four miles of mountain biking trails.
+Enjoy Byrd Lake in your own boat or one that you rent from the park—kayaks, pedal boats, paddleboards, and rowboats are available.
 Fish for largemouth bass, catfish, crappie, and rainbow trout.

-Among the park's amenities are a wading pool for the kids and an Olympic-sized pool where you can swim laps.
+Among the park's amenities are a wading pool for the kids and an Olympic-sized pool where you can swim laps or dive off two one-meter diving boards.
 One of the most photographed features is the seven-arch sandstone bridge across Byrd Lake.
-This structure was the largest ever built by the Civilian Conservation Corps in the 1930s.
+This structure is among the largest ever built by the Civilian Conservation Corps in the 1930s.

-Throughout the year, special events are hosted at the park such as a rock-climbing workshop in April and "trunk or treat" at Halloween.
+Throughout the year, special events are hosted at the park such as rock-climbing workshops and kite-flying days.
 There are no dull moments.

 Address: 24 Office Drive, Crossville, Tennessee

-Hike and bike the trails; go boating; and fish for catfish, bluegill, and largemouth bass in Fall Creek Falls Lake.
+Hike and bike the trails (there are more than 56 miles for walking and 24 miles to explore on two wheels); go boating; and fish for catfish, bluegill, and largemouth bass in Fall Creek Lake.
 Golf at a course rated by Golf Digest as one of the best in America.
 Try out the canopy challenge aerial course if you're feeling adventurous.
+It offers more than 70 obstacles to tackle.

-Accommodation options include 225 campsites, group camping, two group lodges, and cabins.
+Accommodation options include 222 campsites, group camping, two group lodges, and 20 cabins directly on the lake.
 Make yourself at home in a spectacular setting.

 Address: 2009 Village Camp Road, Spencer, Tennessee

-Burgess Falls State Park was once occupied by Indigenous communities of the Cherokee and Chickasaw.
-A gristmill and sawmill are historic features of the park, which is located in the central part of Tennessee south of Cookeville.
+Burgess Falls State Park was once occupied by Indigenous communities of the Cherokee and Chickasaw, who used it as a hunting ground.
+A late 19th-century gristmill and sawmill are historic features of the park, which is located in the central part of Tennessee south of Cookeville.

 Address: 4000 Burgess Falls Drive, Sparta, Tennessee